 C12.1 Insurance conditions will be contained in the Contract terms and conditions.
 In terms of insurance, the Council will normally need the successful provider to have the following types and minimum limits of cover.

-Public liability £5 million £5 million

-Employers' liability £10 million £5 million

-Professional indemnity £5 million £2 million

-(where relevant)

-Product liability (where relevant) £5 million £5 million
+Services Contracts Public liability Employers' liability £5 million £10 million £5 million £5 million Professional indemnity £5 million £2 million (where relevant) Product liability (where relevant) £5 million £5 million

 Works Contracts Supplies and